MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - [Licensing requirements](/mem/autopilot/licensing-requirements)
 - [Configuration requirements](/mem/autopilot/configuration-requirements)

-**Review the "[Requirements](/windows/deployment/windows-autopilot/self-deploying#requirements)" section of the Windows Autopilot Self-Deploying mode article.** Your environment has to meet these requirements as well as the standard Windows Autopilot requirements.
+**Review the "[Requirements](/windows/deployment/windows-autopilot/self-deploying#requirements)" section of the Windows Autopilot Self-Deploying mode article.** Your environment has to meet these requirements and the standard Windows Autopilot requirements.
 You do not have to review the "Step by step" and "Validation" sections of the article.
 The procedures later in this article provide corresponding steps that are specific to HoloLens.

 For information about how to register devices and configure profiles, see [2.
 Register devices in Windows Autopilot](#3-register-devices-in-windows-autopilot) and [4.
 Create a deployment profile](#5-create-a-deployment-profile) in this article.
 To configure and manage the Autopilot self-deploying mode profiles, make sure that you have access to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

 #### Review HoloLens OS requirements:

 - Devices must be on [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) (build 19041.1103) or later.
-To confirm the build version on your device or re-flash to the latest OS, use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab) and our [device re-flash instructions](/hololens/hololens-recovery#clean-reflash-the-device).
-Note that devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
-Please contact your reseller to ensure that Autopilot-ready devices are shipped to you.
+To confirm the build version on your device or reflash to the latest OS, use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab) and our [device reflash instructions](/hololens/hololens-recovery#clean-reflash-the-device).
+Devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
+Contact your reseller to ensure that Autopilot-ready devices are shipped to you.

 - Windows Holographic, version 2004 only supports Autopilot over ethernet connection.
 Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
-Upon device boot no user interaction is required.
+Upon device boot, no user interaction is required.
 If you are planning for an Autopilot roll-out to many HoloLens devices, we recommend that you plan for the adapter infrastructure.
-We do not recommend USB Hubs, as they often require additional third-party drivers to be installed which is not supported on HoloLens.
+We do not recommend USB Hubs, as they often require third-party drivers to be installed which is not supported on HoloLens.

 - [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (build 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
 For devices connected via Wi-fi, the user must only: